 4. Landscaping and Gardening

 Have your tree branches trimmed, particularly those that are damaged, that are too close to your roof or power lines or that overhang your driveway.
 Cool weather is often accompanied by strong winds, and the last thing you need is for a tree to come crashing down on your car.

 Once the leaves begin to fall, stay on top of raking them.
 You might be tempted to let them pile up, but there are a couple of reasons to avoid this.

 - Your Yard’s Health.
 The more the leaves pile up and begin to break down, the more difficult they’ll be to clear away.
 If it snows before you’ve had a chance to rid your yard of them, they’re likely to stay on your lawn all winter, where they’ll block sunlight and encourage the growth of mold and fungus on your lawn.
-If this happens, don’t be surprised if you have to reseed next spring.

 After you’ve cleaned up the majority of the leaves, apply fertilizer to your lawn to help prevent winter damage and so that it revives quickly next spring.

-In addition to cleaning up your yard, don’t forget to harvest your fall veggies and plant your spring bulbs.
+In addition to cleaning up your yard, don’t forget to harvest and cook your fall veggies and plant your spring bulbs.
 You can also start bringing in your potted plants or flowers.
 If your annuals have already died, dispose of them and empty, clean and dry the pots before you put them away for use next spring.